rswgnu/hyperbole/README.md

 ## Summary

+`GNU Hyperbole` (pronounced Ga-new Hi-per-bo-lee), or just `Hyperbole`, is like Markdown for hypertext.
+Hyperbole automatically recognizes dozens of common, pre-existing patterns in any buffer regardless of mode and can instantly activate them as hyperbuttons with a single key: email addresses, URLs, grep -n outputs, programming backtraces, sequences of Emacs keys, programming identifiers, Texinfo and Info cross-references, Org links, Markdown links and on and on.
+All you do is load Hyperbole and then your text comes to life with no extra effort or complex formatting.

+Hyperbole includes easy-to-use, powerful hypertextual button types without the need to learn a markup language.
+Hyperbole's button types are written in Lisp and can be wholly independent of the web, i.e. web links are one type of Hyperbole link, not fundamental to its link architecture.
+However, Hyperbole is a great assistant when editing HTML or Javascript or when browsing web pages and links.

+Hyperbole comes pre-built with most of the implicit button types you will need but with a little extra effort and a few lines of code (or even just a few words), you can define your own implicit button types to recognize your specific buttons and then activate them anywhere in Emacs.
+You press a single key, {M-RET} by default, on any kind of Hyperbole button to activate it, so you can rely on your muscle memory and let the computer do the hard work of figuring out what to do.  {C-u M-RET} shows you what any button will do in any context before you activate it, so you can always be sure of what you are doing when needed or if some emails you a button (you can do that too).

+Hyperbole is something to be experienced and interacted with, not understood from reading alone.
+It installs normally as a single Emacs package with no dependencies outside of standard Emacs libraries.
+Most of Hyperbole is a single global minor mode that you can activate and deactivate at will.
+And it can be uninstalled quickly as well if need be, so there is no risk to giving it a spin.

+Once you have it installed and activated {C-u M-x hyperbole-mode RET}, try the interactive demo with {C-h h d d}.
+In fact, if you have Hyperbole loaded, you can press {M-RET} inside any of the brace delimited series of keys you see in this document and it will execute them on-the-fly (easy keyboard-macro style buttons in any text).

-`GNU Hyperbole` (pronounced Ga-new Hi-per-bo-lee), or just `Hyperbole`, is an easy-to-use, yet powerful and programmable hypertextual information management system implemented as a GNU Emacs package.
-It offers rapid views and interlinking of all kinds of textual information, utilizing Emacs for editing.
-It can dramatically increase your productivity and greatly reduce the number of keyboard/mouse keys you'll need to work efficiently.
+Hyperbole can dramatically increase your productivity and greatly reduce the number of keyboard/mouse keys you'll need to work efficiently.

-Hyperbole lets you:
+In short, Hyperbole lets you:

    1. Quickly create hyperlink buttons either from the keyboard or by dragging between a source and destination window with a mouse button depressed.